 Changing attitudes – Regular parent-teacher meetings allow parents to see their child’s progress and understand the importance of education.
 Sessions for all parents focus on issues such as regular attendance, mainstreaming and new enrollment, health care and cleanliness.
 Girls are given the same education as boys and given equal opportunities to learn and develop skills.

 Future-planning – Children are encouraged to open their own bank accounts and pay small amounts into savings schemes as a first step towards independence.

 Buildings and facilities – In some cases the premises provided by the local partner organisation for the Education Centre – single rooms built from corrugated iron or mud and thatch – have proved inadequate both for the number of students and for withstanding the annual monsoons.
-Money raised by CRS supporters has been used to upgrade facilities in a number of schools including a new roof at Dum Dum, a concrete building at Basanti Devi Colony, and a second floor and toilets at GB Lane; two new floors at Mahamaya; and a multi-purpose community centre at Gumla.
+Money raised by CRS supporters has been used to upgrade facilities and expand premises including new roofs at Dum Dum, Bibibagan and Sukantanagar; a concrete building at BD Colony; a second floor and toilets at GB Lane; two new floors at Mahamaya; and a multi-purpose community centre at Gumla.